 There are too many lines of evidence for Luke being a travelling companion of Paul to discuss in any detail in the present paper.
 However, I will list a few examples.
 First, there are the famous “we” passages, beginning in Acts 16, which are best understood as indicating the author’s presence in the scenes he narrates.
 Craig Keener observes that the “we” pronouns trail off when Paul travels through Philippi, only to reappear in Acts 20 when Paul passes once again through Philippi.
 This is suggestive that the author had remained behind in Philippi and subsequently re-joined Paul when Paul returned through Philippi.

 Second, the reliability of the book of Acts is spectacularly well supported by extrabiblical secular sources, and its author demonstrates a knowledge of the world that is best explained by him being a travelling companion of Paul.
 Perhaps the most convincing category of this sort of evidence are those cases when the book of Acts is accidentally confirmed – that is, a natural question raised by Acts is illuminated in an incidental way by an extrabiblical secular account.
 To take one example, consider Acts 23:1-5, when Paul, having been apprehended and brought before the Jewish council, was struck on the mouth at the behest of Ananias the high priest.
 Paul responds by pointing out the hypocrisy of Ananias.
 To this, those who were standing by said, “Would you revile God’s high priest?”
 Paul’s response is somewhat odd: “I did not know, brothers, that he was the high priest, for it is written, ‘You shall not speak evil of a ruler of your people.’”
 This raises a natural question – why is it that Paul did not realize who the high priest was?
 This Ananias was the son of Nebedinus (Antiquities 20.5.3), who occupied the office of high priest when Quadratus (Felix’s predecessor) was president of Syria.
 Josephus reports that he was sent bound to Rome by Quadratus in order to give an account of his actions to Claudius Caesar (Antiquities 20.6.2).
 As a result of the intercession on their behalf by Agrippa, they were dismissed and returned to Jerusalem.
 However, Ananias was not restored to his former office of high priest.
-Ananias was succeeded by Jonathan (Antiquities 20.10).
+Ananias was succeeded by Jonathan, as is indicated by the fact that Josephus refers to one called Jonathan occupying the office of high priest during the government of Felix, which would imply that Ananias’ high priesthood was interrupted (Antiquities 20.8.5).
 Jonathan himself was assassinated inside the temple (Antiquities 20.8.5).

 Following Jonathan’s death, the office of the high priest was not occupied until Ismael, the son of Fabi, was appointed by King Agrippa (Antiquities 20.8.8).
 The events that are recorded in Acts 23 took place precisely in this interval.
 Ananias was in Jerusalem and the office of the high priesthood lay vacant.
 It seems, then, that Ananias acted, by his own authority, in the assumed capacity of the high priest.
 This, then, illuminates Paul’s words in Acts 23:5: “I did not know, brothers, that he was the high priest.”
 Luke doesn’t even take the time to explain the historical backstory in his account of this event.
 The sources interlock in a way that points to the truth of the narrative we find in Acts.